stoyef/MA_thesis/README.md

 ## ToDo Theory
-- [ ] Literature overview
+- [x] Literature overview

-      - How should I view Markov switching models?
-Cappe et al (2005) say, Markov switching models are a generalization of HMMs.
-      - This would make my model a Markov switching model and not an HMM...
-      - HMMs in general -> Origins of HMMs
-      - Markov switching regression
-      - Markov switching autoregression
-      - HMMs for animal movement data
-      - HMMs for high resolution data (animal movement and other stuff)
-- [ ] Theory of HMMs
+- [x] Theory of HMMs
-- [ ] Theory of Markov switching (auto-)regression
+- [x] Theory of Markov switching (auto-)regression
-- [ ] Model formulation, in general and also in animal movement context
+- [x] Model formulation, in general and also in animal movement context
-- [ ] Are there any theoretical results for Markov switching regression with AR(p)?
+- [x] Are there any theoretical results for Markov switching regression with AR(p)?
 Who has done this in the past?
-- [ ] Model properties: Number of parameters etc.
+- [x] Model properties: Number of parameters etc.
 - [x] Literature source for the constant coefficient of variation (some paper??) $\to$ Location: Implementation of AR(p) in gamma distribution

 ## ToDo Simulations